 We'll start with the overall design of this Toshiba microwave which has a very appealing combination of stainless steel and black throughout.
-While this might be considered suitable only for modern kitchens, that wouldn’t be entirely accurate as this will look great in kitchens of all types, including traditional kitchens with wooden fronts and kitchens where white is the predominant color.
+While this might be considered suitable only for modern kitchens, that wouldn’t be entirely accurate.
+This will look great in kitchens of all types, including traditional kitchens with wooden fronts and kitchens where white is the predominant color.

-When it comes to the options you have for cooking settings and controls, this is where this convection microwave oven excels.
+When it comes to the options you have for cooking settings and controls, convection microwave ovens excel.

-First, there is the smart sensor cooking with 13 auto menus which means you no longer have to guess the optimal times and power settings for what you are cooking.
-Instead, this microwave oven's sensors identify the level of humidity within the item which is cooking, and adjusts those levels automatically, meaning your food is cooked to as near to perfection as is possible.
+First, there is the smart sensor cooking with 13 auto menus which means you no longer have to guess the optimal times and power settings for cooking.
+Instead, this microwave oven's sensors identify the humidity level within the item that is cooking and automatically adjust the level, meaning your food is cooked to as near perfection as possible.

-Your options when cooking also includes up to 10 different power settings, as well as being able to set the timer using the large LED display.
+Your options when cooking includes up to 10 different power settings and set the timer using the large LED display.
 You have one-touch options for pre-programmed settings for foods such as pizza, potatoes, vegetables, and popcorn.

 With the convection cooking options, the range of cooking possibilities becomes even greater.
 With these, you have 4 auto bake menus and 4 auto roast menus.
 This expands the foods you can cook using this Toshiba microwave oven to include muffins, french fries, cookies, turkey breast, and beef roasts, to name but a few.

-If you have cooked something, but are not yet ready to serve it, you can use the oven's 'Warm Hold' function.
-This keeps items warm for up to 99 minutes, and when you remove your food to serve, it will be at exactly the right temperature.
+If you have cooked something but are not yet ready to serve it, you can use the oven's 'Warm Hold' function.
+This keeps items warm for up to 99 minutes, and when you remove your food to serve, it will be at precisely the right temperature.

-With all the cooking you are bound to do with this convection microwave oven, it is almost certainly going to need cleaning regularly.
-This should not be a chore thanks to the stainless steel interior, which needs only a wipe with a damp cloth to stay clean.
+With all the cooking you are bound to do with this convection microwave oven, it almost certainly needs regular cleaning.
+Thanks to the stainless steel interior, this should not be a chore since it only requires a wipe with a damp cloth to stay clean.